ninemachine/antminer-ltc/README.md

-# antminer-ltc-docs
+# antminer-ltc
-Documentation for the Antminer L3 from official sources and reverse engineering.
+Software and documentation for the Antminer L3 from official sources and community reverse engineering.